DhevinaTailor/Business-Loan-Default-Prediction-Model/README.md

 - **Visualizing Data:** Visualizations, like charts and graphs, have helped us understand the data's characteristics and discover hidden trends.

 - **Feature Relationships:** We've explored how different data features relate to each other and to our target variable (loan defaults).

+- **Deeper Data Insights:** Our extended EDA phase has revealed more nuanced patterns and correlations.

+- **Feature Engineering Successes:** The new features we've created are showing promise in enhancing our model's accuracy.

+Model Evaluation Insights: Initial evaluations have provided valuable feedback, highlighting the strengths and weaknesses of our baseline models.

 These learnings provide the groundwork for the project.
 The goal is to create a robust loan default prediction model with these insights.